Field electron emission: Zero-temperature form

-This shows clearly that the pre-exponential factor a φ−1F2, that appears in Fowler–Nordheim-type equations, relates to the effective supply of electrons to the emitter surface, in a free-electron model.
+This shows clearly that the pre-exponential factor aφ−1F2, that appears in Fowler–Nordheim-type equations, relates to the effective supply of electrons to the emitter surface, in a free-electron model.

 Non-zero temperatures

 To obtain a result valid for non-zero temperature, we note from eq.
 (23) that zSdFDF = J0/dF.
 So when eq.
 (21) is integrated at non-zero temperature, then – on making this substitution, and inserting the explicit form of the Fermi–Dirac distribution function – the ECD J can be written in the form: